 I’ve had the honor and privilege to study with authentic, knowledgeable and esteemed professionals in Integral Yoga, Trauma Sensitive Yoga and Ayurveda.

 My love and deep appreciation of yoga can be attributed to my long time teacher and mentor, Subhash Mittal.
 I’m fortunate and grateful to have studied with many teachers who learned directly from the founder of Integral Yoga, Sri Swami Satchidananda, including Satya Greenstone, Swami Ramananda, Swami Karunananda, Swami Divyananda, Swami Priyaananda, Swami Vidyananda and Rev. Sumati Govinda Steinberg.
 Other teachers include M. Mala Cunningham, Ph.D., C-IAYT, Dr. Amrita Sandra McLanahan, M.D., Trace Bonner, and several others.

-David Emerson and Jenn Turner humbly shared the transformative teachings of Trauma Sensitive Yoga.
-My thanks to the team at Connection Coalition (formerly known as Yoga Gangsters) for their trauma informed teachings and the work this group does with kids.
+David Emerson and Jenn Turner humbly shared the transformative teaching of Trauma Center Trauma Sensitive Yoga which will forever change my personal practice and approach to facilitating yoga.
+My thanks to the team at Connection Coalition (formerly known as Yoga Gangsters) for their trauma informed teaching and the work this group does with kids.